 Language training continues in the third term, and you will have tutorials for the second of your three options.
 You will at this stage begin your thesis preparations, meeting with staff members to identify a thesis supervisor.
 You will sit the qualifying language examination at the end of the third term.

 During the long vacation from the end of June to early October you are urged to pursue intensive language training in an appropriate course in the region, political circumstances permitting.
 Information on the different courses can be obtained from the relevant language instructors, in consultation with supervisors.
 You are encouraged to take the opportunity provided by study abroad to conduct research for your thesis in the region.

 In the first term of the second year, you will continue language training, and have tutorials for your third option.
 Over the Christmas vacation research and writing of the thesis should continue.
 In the second term, you will have further language training and attend an MPhil research seminar where you will present your research findings to your peers and faculty.
 A complete draft of your thesis should be ready for the supervisor to assess by the end of the second term.
-By the second week of the final term, you will be ready to submit your thesis.
+By the second week of the final term, you will submit your thesis.
 The final examination is held at the end of the final term.